Hamza9160/Zendesk-Tutorial/Readme.md

            │
            ▼
 ┌─────────────────────────────────────────────────────────────────────────┐
-│                      STEP 3: GENERATE JWT TOKEN                         │
+│                      STEP 3: GET OR CREATE JWT TOKEN                    │
 ├─────────────────────────────────────────────────────────────────────────┤
 │                                                                         │
+│  Uses: sharedViewModel.getOrCreateJwtToken()                            │
+│                                                                         │
+│  • Returns cached JWT if available                                      │
-│  JWT Token is generated locally for Zendesk SDK authentication          │ │                                                                         │
+│  • Generates new JWT if cache is empty                                  │ │                                                                         │
 │  JWT Claims:                                                            │
 │  {                                                                      │